How does the Immigrant Investor Venture Capital Pilot Program work?

 The application period for the Immigrant Investor Venture Capital (IIVC) Pilot Program is closed.
 The Department is not accepting applications at this time.

-Once CIC receives your application, as part of our first stage review, we will verify whether it is properly filled in with all the required documents and whether it can be considered for the second stage review.
+Once we receive your application, as part of our first stage review, we will verify whether it is properly filled in with all the required documents and whether it can be considered for the second stage review.
 Applications that cannot be considered will be returned.

 You will also have to pass medical, criminal and security checks while your application is being processed.